Terry Cox

-Terence William Harvey Cox (born 13 March 1937, in High Wycombe, Buckinghamshire) played drums in the British folk rock bands The Pentangle, Duffy's Nucleus and Humblebums.
+Terence William Harvey Cox (13 March 1937 – 19 March 2026) was a British drummer who was a member of folk rock bands The Pentangle, Duffy's Nucleus and Humblebums.

-He also drummed with several other artists, most notably David Bowie and Elton John.
+Cox also drummed with several other artists, most notably David Bowie and Elton John.
 He was drummer for Charles Aznavour between 1974 and 1982.
-In 1973, he had a songwriting partnership with Lynsey de Paul and Lenny Zakatek recorded two of their songs "Get Your Gun" and "Gotta Runaway" that was released as Zakatek on Bell Records.
+In 1973, he had a songwriting partnership with Lynsey de Paul and Lenny Zakatek and recorded two of their songs: "Get Your Gun" and "Gotta Runaway", which were released as Zakatek on Bell Records.

+Cox died in Maó, Menorca, on 19 March 2026, at the age of 89.